 Founder / Principal

 Suzi founded Redbird Media group in 2014 as a way to weave together her experiences in journalism, documentary and nonprofit fundraising.
-She’s a graduate of Salt Institute for Documentary Studies and her audio stroytelling has been heard on NPR.
-She is still the kid who rents documentaries for fun.Learn More
+She’s a graduate of Salt Institute for Documentary Studies and her audio storytelling has been heard on NPR.
+She is still the kid who rents documentaries for fun.Learn more about Suzi

-Suzi is an awarding-winning digital journalist, producer and storyteller.
+Suzi is an awarding-winning digital journalist and producer who believes in the power of stories to empower and inspire.

-In 2011, after 10 years in journalism, Suzi became Chief Storyteller at United Way of Greater Portland where she created video and audio content that helped engage the community and fundraise for the organization.
+After 10 years in journalism, Suzi became Chief Storyteller at United Way of Greater Portland where she created video and audio stories that engaged the community and helped fundraise for the organization.

 She teaches audio documentary and storytelling workshops at the Quartz Mountain Institute and Maine Media Workshops.
-She studied audio storytelling in 2008 at the SALT Institute for Documentary Studies.
 Her collaborative film, “Let’s Make a Deal” won First Place at the 2008 Portland Phoenix Film Festival.

 Director of Photography